dattebayorob/Materia-Manjaro-Dark/README.md

 - For better looking use toolbar icons without text with 16px size (for Papirus themes)

 - For Blur enable translucency and blur effects on KDE sytemsettings.
-Set value 6 for blur and 2 for noise strengths on blur effect settings.
+Set value 4 to 6 for blur and 2 for noise strengths on blur effect settings.
+This is only my suggestion so do it how you like.

 - Recommended software for better experience with Materia Blur: Dolphin, Ark, Kate,Falkon, Konsole

-- If ou don't like my aurorae themes try the theme with Breeze and set shadows to small at 35% and at color #000000
+- If you don't like my aurorae themes try the theme with Breeze and set shadows to medium or large at 75% and at color #000000

 ## Hacks for small screen resolution